emresurgun/lcw-selenium-test-automation/README.md

 Java, Selenium WebDriver and JUnit 5 based end-to-end test automation project for LCW e-commerce shopping cart flow.

+## Project Context

+This project was developed as a Selenium test automation case study during my software testing internship at Albaraka Teknoloji.

+It automates an end-to-end shopping cart scenario on the public LCW website for learning and practice purposes.
+The project is not affiliated with LCW and does not include any internal company code, credentials, or private test environment data.

 ## Tech Stack

 - Java